Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Maggie lives on the streets.
 She's dressed like an academic, but her clothing is filthy and in disrepair.
 Her face is wrinkled and haunted.

 She saw Sammy drinking Ruby Red just before he "got all furry" and ate people in the liquor store.
 She says Ruby Red just came out a few days ago, but some of the other street dwellers have really taken to it.
-Maggie will ask the hunters more than once if they have a smoke to spare.
+Maggie will ask [[the hunters]] more than once if they have a smoke to spare.

 If a hunter has a spare smoke, Maggie will also mention that Pete's been buying Ruby Red and he hangs out by the smoke shop.
-This may give the hunters an opportunity to disrupt the countdown.
+This may give [[the hunters]] an opportunity to disrupt [[the countdown]].

 # Other Threats

 -   Characters in the community (homeless, hipsters, local families)

--   Other locations in the community (bar, smoke shop, indie record store, liquor store, the diner, tenement buildings, family homes)
+-   Other [[locations]] in the community (bar, smoke shop, indie record store, liquor store, the diner, tenement buildings, family homes)

 # Custom Moves